Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average days below previous high of 154 days in the last 5 years of First Trust Indxx Global Natural Resources, we see it is relatively higher, thus worse in comparison to the benchmark SPY (123 days)
+• The average days under water over 5 years of First Trust Indxx Global Natural Resources is 223 days, which is larger, thus worse compared to the benchmark SPY (123 days) in the same period.

 Performance (YTD)